Breakfast in London, dinner in Barcelona

 -

-On a few premier trains including Eurostar & Spanish AVE trains, Thalys & Lyria, some 1st class fares include an at-seat service of food & drink, but these are the exceptions.
+On a few premier trains including Eurostar, Spanish AVE trains & Lyria, some 1st class fares include an at-seat service of food & drink, but these are the exceptions.
 Unless you're told otherwise, you should assume that a 1st class ticket simply gets you a nicer seat with more leg and elbow room, surrounded by more business travellers with laptops and fewer families with kids.
-On German ICEs and Austrian railjets, food & drink is not included so costs extra, but in 1st class a steward will take your order and serve you at your seat, whereas in 2nd class you'll have to go to the bistro or restaurant car.
+On German ICEs and Austrian railjets, food & drink is not included but in 1st class a steward will take orders and serve you at your seat, in 2nd class you have to go to the bistro or restaurant car.

 -

 Tables for two & solo seats: First class cars generally have seats arranged 2+1 across the width of the car (two seats abreast, then the aisle, then one solo seat), hence the wider seats with more elbow room compared to 2+2 seating in 2nd class.
-So in a typical first class car you'll find tables for two and solo seats as well as tables for four - if you're a couple, facing each other across an intimate table for two, both of you getting a window seat that's also an aisle seat is a key advantage of going 1st class.
-As is booking a 'solo' seat if you're travelling alone, a seat that's both aisle and window, where you aren't sitting next to anyone else.
+So in a typical first class car you'll find face-to-face tables for two and solo seats as well as tables for four - if you're a couple, facing each other across an intimate table for two, both of you getting a seat that's both window and aisle, is a key advantage of going 1st class.
+As is booking a solo seat if you're travelling alone, a seat that's both aisle and window, where you aren't sitting next to anyone else.

 -